The contents of this page are originally from http://www.geocities.com/neckdeeppowpow/

 A third, less frequented track starts from the Rufus canal road and approaches the summit from the south, passing two old ski huts.
 The southern slopes are extensive and provide lots of gentle slopes with the odd steep drop, though the snow doesn't seem to be as reliable as the eastern face.

 There is good skiing over the Eliza Plateau, however it is quite exposed.
 Its about 2-3 hours solid walk to gain the altitude.
+There are plenty of short lines on the plateau and potenitally some more serious ones dropping off the southern escarpment, although these look fairly commiting.
 The base of summit block can be reached in another couple of hours of easy skinning.
-While there are no feasible lines down from the summit (for anyone who values their life) there are several truly spectacular lines that drop down the huge south-east facing bowl between Shelf Camp and the summit block.
-The most obvious of these starts at the junction between the summit track and the circuit track and heads steeply down towards a vertical sided chute just visible from the top.
-One inside the chute, which is dead straight and more like a slot canyon, you can continue on for several hundred meters.
-This is only achievable in excellent snow conditions.
+While there are no obvious routes down from the summit (that don't require ropes) there is a truly spectacular line down the huge south-east facing bowl between Shelf Camp and the summit block.
+This starts at the junction of the summit track and the circuit track and heads steeply down into a stunning vertical sided chute.
+Once inside, you can descend up to 300 vertical meters until you pop out into the forest below.

-It also looks like there's a nice chute directly below the summit block (the climber's descent route), which goes for a couple of hundred meters before it ends in cliffs.
+It also looks like there's a nice line directly below the summit block (the climber's descent route), which goes for a couple of hundred meters before it ends in cliffs.

 There are some shots of Mt Anne under snow here: Mt Anne Gallery.